Are Fibroids Genetic?

 (This image is from Pixabay.)

-While these symptoms, on their own, can often be explained, if they occur without context in combination, you could be experiencing fibroids.
-Download the Responsum for Fibroids app to best empower yourself, your loved one, or your patients through fibroids diagnoses.
+Download the Responsum for Fibroids app to best empower yourself, your loved one, or your patients through a fibroids diagnosis.